thoughtspot/thoughtspot.github.io/_app-integrate/embedding-viz/about-embedding-viz.md

 4. The authenticator returns the user token to the client.
 5. The client forwards the user token to ThoughtSpot.
 6. ThoughtSpot validates the token and returns information commensurate with that authenticated user's authorization.

+## Cross-Origin HTTP Requests (CORS)

+Collecting user credentials from one application (domain) and sending them to another (such as ThoughtSpot) can present security vulnerabilities such as a phishing attack.
+Cross-origin or cross-domain verification closes this vulnerability.

+When embedding, you must enable CORS between your client application domain and the ThoughtSpot domain.
+This protects your data, so that another actor cannot use the same URL to embed the visualization in its own Web pages.